 What is advocacy?

-For Save the Children, advocacy is defined as “a set of organised activities designed to influence the policies and actions of governments, international institutions, the private sector and civil society to achieve positive changes for children’s lives”.
+For Save the Children, advocacy is the work we do to influence the policies and actions of governments, international institutions and the private sector, in order to achieve positive changes in children’s lives.

 Our advocacy and campaigns build on the insights generated by our programmes around the world.
 We know that we can only sustain the impact of our programmes, and take that impact to scale, by persuading and challenging governments and other institutions with power and resources to change their own policies and practice.
 Advocacy encompasses research and policy analysis, lobbying, communications and public campaigning.